 As you start to read the novel, find natural breaking points that create approachable chunks of text for students to tackle in the time available.
 You'll also pay attention to where your target standards fit within the breakdown.
 You'll find that some parts of the book are better aligned to specific comprehension skills than others.
 This can be a huge help when planning your novel study activities.

-For example, you may find that one day's reading has numerous examples of cause and effect relationships, so you can select that standard to go with the day's lesson.
+For example, you may find that one day’s reading contains numerous examples of cause-and-effect relationships, so you can select that standard to accompany the day’s lesson.

-As you begin to plug your target standards into your plan, you'll likely find some reading sections could be matched with nearly any standard.
+As you begin to plug your target standards into your plan, you’ll likely find some reading sections that could be matched with nearly any standard.
 I recommend leaving these for last.
-That lets you determine what skills you may not have included or have not been given adequate time and assign them accordingly.
+This lets you determine what skills you may not have included or have not been given adequate time for and assign them accordingly.

-Once you've mapped out your target standards and filled in aligned skills for the remaining sections of the reading, you can take some time to write your daily comprehension focus in student-friendly language.
+Once you’ve mapped out your target standards and filled in aligned skills for the remaining sections of the reading, you can write your daily comprehension focus in student-friendly language.

 I add these to my calendar as the “Skill of the Day.”